Summary

 Foster carers nominate the length and type of care they wish to provide, and the age and gender of the children they’d like to care for.

-The Foster Care Association of Victoria represents foster carers in this state.
+The Foster Care Association of Victoria is the peak body providing support, advocacy, and representation for all foster carers in Victoria.

 The rewards and challenges of being a foster carer